 - Each year, an estimated 400,000 children and adolescents worldwide are diagnosed with cancer.

-- Eighty per cent of children with cancer live in developing nations and most of these kids will die because they lack access to prompt, effective treatment and diagnoses.
+- Eighty per cent of children with cancer live in developing nations and about 80 per cent of these kids die because they lack access to prompt, effective diagnoses and treatment.

 Note: Sources for the above statistics include Alberta Health Services, Canadian Cancer Research Alliance, Cancer in Young People in Canada Program, World Health Organization and Childhood Cancer International.